yunginnanet/ziggs/README.md

 ---

-I use this every day to ~~inflict pain upon myself~~ to control the lights inside and outside of my house.
+I use this every day to ~~inflict pain upon myself~~ control the lights inside and outside of my house.